MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{Statement deletion operators}

 Mutmut's \emph{Argument List Mutation}~\cite{mutmut} deletes an element from a method's argument list.
-This is valid in Python due to optional arguments with default values.
-Dafny, however, requires a fixed number of arguments, making this operator inapplicable.
+This is valid in Python due to the support of optional arguments with default values.
+Dafny, however, always requires a fixed number of arguments.